 - Animal studies have suggested that a ketogenic diet during pregnancy may reduce the size of brain regions like the hippocampus in offspring, while increasing the size of others, such as the hypothalamus (7).

-In other words, eating a very-low-carbohydrate diet during pregnancy may produce a baby free of birth defects, but it may also program the fetus for a world that contains few carbohydrates.
 If the child sticks to a low-carb diet, she may be perfectly healthy.
 However, I think our goal as parents should be to maximize the metabolic flexibility of our children—particularly in a world full of readily available carbohydrates—such that they can remain healthy without unnecessary restriction.

 To sum up, low-carbohydrate diets are not acutely harmful to the growth of the fetus, provided that micronutrient needs are met and the mother is not attempting to lose weight.
 However, wisdom from traditional cultures points to an increased need for carbohydrates during pregnancy, and carbohydrate restriction may have long-term implications on metabolic health and the ability to consume a wide variety of foods.
 Therefore, I think it’s safest to consume a moderate to high carbohydrate intake (about 75 to 150 grams) when pregnant or breastfeeding, unless a low-carb diet is being used therapeutically to treat a particular condition, such as gestational diabetes.